 Campus conservatives began working toward overthrow of the student government two years ago.
 A couple of drama majors, Jay Adkins and Skip Slyfield, announced their candidacies for president and vice president on the Arts and Sausages ticket.
 Their platform had a beautiful purity at its core: Student government is a farce, they said.
 So why not elect a couple of clowns?
-The two frolicked to be calculated victoria. a splendid victory.
+The two frolicked to be released with the said.

+a splendid victory.